 Featured authors

-This year, SABF will feature nearly 100 local, regional, and national authors.
+This year, SABF will feature over 100 local, regional, and national authors.
 Here’s a few that we want to meet:

 Pro tip: Authors are holding autographing sessions at the Book Sales & Signing tent, but your book must be purchased at the event for it to be signed.